conal/paper-2021-language-derivatives/To do.md

 ## Did

+*   Point to the GitHub repo in the non-ACM version of the paper.
 *   Maybe use acmsmall for the public/non-anonymous version of my paper, tweaking some features.
     Reconsider each use of `\\ifacm`.
 *   Fix layout for `\\figref{nu-delta-codomain-lemmas}` in ACM version.